-NSW Anxiety Disorders Treatment Centre (NSWADTC) is a private treatment centre located in Newcastle NSW Australia and you can make an appointment to see one of our psychologists any time you wish.
+NSW Anxiety Disorders Treatment Centre (NSWADTC) is a private psychology practice located in Newcastle NSW Australia that was established in 2000.
+You can organise a consultation with one of our psychologists at any time by simply calling 02 49263000 during office hours.
+Face to face, skype, telephone and home visit consultations are available upon request.
+Appointment requests can also be made by emailing your name and contact details (preferably phone number) to firstname.lastname@example.org.
+If you make a request by email our administartive staff will contact you to organise a consultation.
 Staff at the centre are dedicated to providing professional, effective, evidence based treatments for people experiencing anxiety disorders and depression.
 NSWADTC Psychologists have put together this web site as a starting point to assist in the understanding of anxiety disorders and what's required to effectively treat them.
-We hope you find the information useful, but remember the information provided can never substitute for the assistance you may obtain in person from a registered psychologist and particularly one who specialises in treating anxiety disorders.
+We hope you find the information useful, but remember the information provided can never substitute for the assistance you may obtain in person from a registered psychologist who specialises in treating anxiety disorders and depression.
 Follow the links below and to the left to find further information on the issues that affect you and please don't hesitate to contact us if you would like to hear more about our treatment options.
-Please note also that this site will be receiving additions to its content over time, so don't forget to save this page to your favourites list (right click and highlight 'add to favourites' in your web browser) and check back from time to time for more information on the issues that affect you.

 Social anxiety disorder (SAD) or social phobia is more than just shyness (most people feel a little uncomfortable at first in social settings).
 A diagnosis of social anxiety disorder is typically given when a person experiences panicky feelings when in social settings or attempting to enter social settings.
 Symptoms can include blushing or fear of blushing (erythrophobia), heart racing, shakiness, feeling sick on the stomach, lightheaded and sweaty palms.
 Often excessive sweating can become the principal concern of those experiencing social anxiety perhaps leading to a diagnosis of hyperhydriosis.
 Cognitive behaviour therapy has been well evidenced to provide significant relief of social anxiety symptoms.

-Everyone worries about things at times, however, if you experience strong, persistent and excessive worry, particularly about things that seem unrealistic, then you may be experiencing Generalised Anxiety Disorder (GAD).
-GAD is a debilitating problem which affects about 5% of Australians.
-The principal symptom of GAD is persistent worry often leading to feeling panicky and ultimately depressed.
+Everyone worries about things at times, however, if you experiencing uncomfortable intrusive thoughts and/or strong, persistent and excessive worry, particularly about things that in the past would have seemed unrealistic to you, then you may be experiencing symptoms of Generalised Anxiety Disorder (GAD).
+GAD is a potentially debilitating problem which affects about 5% of Australians.
+The principal symptom of GAD is persistent intrusive thoughts and worry often leading to feeling panicky and ultimately depressed and/or fearful that you will lose control and do something that you don't want to do.
 Usually we are able to dismiss our worries without too much difficulty, but if GAD develops worries persistently re-appear causing intense frustration and anxiety.
 When this occurs trying to push away worries through techniques such as distraction often only makes the anxiety worse.
 Fortunately having the right information and using the right strategies to fight the symptoms of GAD can provide long lasting relief.

 Everybody feels sad or "down in the dumps" at one time or another.
 This does not mean that you have depression.
 People who have depression almost constantly feel down for long periods of time and this interferes significantly with their daily lives.
 Depression changes how you act, think and feel and typically results in you having little or no energy or motivation to get up and on with your day.
 A little recognised fact about depression is that most people who have it have been experiencing strong anxiety for some time and the anxiety has directly contributed to the onset of the depression.
 When this is the case successfully treating the anxiety typically results in full recovery from the depressive symptoms